sveetch/django-smart-media/docs/index.rst

 Django smart media
 ==================

-A suit of tools to use a FileField to upload image with light SVG support, included thumbnail preview in field and a template tag around thumbnail libraries.
+A suit of tools to use a FileField to upload image with light SVG support, include thumbnail preview in field and a template tag around thumbnail libraries.